StanleyProjects/StanReactive/README.md

 - **merge** - observe tuple of two objects from two other observables when their subscription finish successful
 - **filter** - emit only objects who satisfy condition

+Observables can convert from\to other type observables + can create chains

 see [sample](https://github.com/StanleyProjects/StanReactive/tree/master/sample/src/main/java/stan/reactive/sample)

 All observables notify about error (with *Throwable*) if work after the subscription was not successful